 For those wanting to enter Machu Picchu through the Sun Gate (Intipunku), like the original Inca emperor once did, you must be prepared to hike the 4-day Inca Trail to Machu Picchu from the Sacred Valley.
 The difference with the other treks being that a guided tour is required and there are limited spaces per day.
 Luxury tents, portable hot showers and a team of local cooks providing well-earned local delicacies are common in this route.

-Taking the Train to Machu Picchu:
+Taking the shuttle to Hidroelectrica

 Casa del Sol, Aguas Calientes